yashjohar-02/Business-Meeting-Scheduler/README.md

 # Business-Meeting-Scheduler
-This project develops a Business Meeting Scheduler that allows users to schedule meetings, validate inputs, avoid time and participant conflicts, support online/offline modes, and store meeting details.
-The final phase includes visual analysis using Matplotlib to display meeting trends and insights.
+This Python project is a Business Meeting Scheduler built using Tkinter and Matplotlib.
+It allows users to schedule, manage, and visualize meetings with validations for time, participants, and venue conflicts.
+The project includes graphical charts showing meeting trends for clear and efficient planning.